congzlwag/spook/README.md

 ### Quadratic Programming

-For cases where it can be formalized into a [Quadratic Programming](https://en.wikipedia.org/wiki/Quadratic_programming) , [OSQP](https://osqp.org) does the job.
-Thus the root numerical method is alternating direction method of multipliers (ADMM).
+For cases where it can be formalized into a [Quadratic Programming](https://en.wikipedia.org/wiki/Quadratic_programming) , [OSQP](https://osqp.org) is the weight-lifter.
+The root numerical method is the alternating direction method of multipliers (ADMM).
 Looking into the [solver settings of OSQP](https://osqp.org/docs/interfaces/solver_settings.html) is always encouraged, but the default settings usually work fine for `spook` .
-If one needs to pass in settings, the OSQP solver is `SpookQPBase._prob` .
+If one needs to pass in settings, use `spk._prob.update_settings(**osqp_kwargs)` on your solver instance `spk`.

 ### Linear Equation